#MeghanMarkle Despite Dancing The Hora At Her First Wedding Is NOT #Jewish

 “‘What are you?’
 A question I get asked every week of my life, often every day.”

-For the record, she answered that she was African-American on her mother’s side, and Irish on her father’s.
+For the record, she answered that she was African-American on her mother’s side and Irish on her father’s.

 Prince Harry and Meghan Markle: Royal wedding snub likely for Donald Trumphttps://t.co/NDstAWvS3f pic.twitter.com/1owzj0cTAc